 The Human Impact

 Plastic bottles contain Bisphenol A (BPA), the chemical used to make the plastic hard and clear.
-BPA is an endocrine disruptor which has been proven to be hazardous to human health.
-It has been strongly linked to a host of health problems including certain types of cancer, neurological difficulties, early puberty in girls, reduced fertility in women, premature labour, and defects in newborn babies – to name a few examples.
+BPA is an endocrine disruptor that has been proven to be hazardous to human health.
+It has been strongly linked to a host of health problems, including certain types of cancer, neurological difficulties, early puberty in girls, reduced fertility in women, premature labor, and defects in newborn babies – to name a few examples.
 BPA enters the human body through exposure to plastics such as bottled drinks and cleaning products.
-It has been found in significant amounts in at-risk groups such as pregnant women’s placentas and growing foetuses.
+It has been found in significant amounts in at-risk groups such as pregnant women’s placentas and growing fetuses.
 A study conducted last year found that 96% of women in the U.S have BPA in their bodies.

 The good news is that you can have your BPA levels measured and make lifestyle changes to lower them, as demonstrated by Jeb Berrier in his film about plastic consumer merchandise, Bag It.

 Bottled drinks also contain phthalates, which are commonly used in the U.S. to make plastics such as polyvinyl chloride (PVC) more flexible.
 Phthalates are also endocrine-disrupting chemicals that have been linked to a wide range of developmental and reproductive effects, including reduced sperm count, testicular abnormality and tumors, and gender development issues.
 The FDA does not regulate phthalates or class them as a health hazard due to the supposedly minute amounts present in plastic bottles.
 This decision does not take into account the significant presence of plastics in the average American citizen’s daily life, the fact that phthalate concentration increases the longer a plastic water bottle is stored, or the fact that a bottled drink that is exposed to heat causes accelerated leaching of harmful plastic chemicals into the drink.